mike-d-d/retrospect-release/docs/codegen_4.md

 ## Step 2: Representing register status

-The first step in RcCodeBuilder's analysis is to enumerate the registers that have been constructed and identify those that must be *tracked*, i.e. those that can hold a pointer to a reference-counted object.
+The first step in RcCodeBuilder's analysis is to enumerate the registers that are used by the generated code and identify those that must be *tracked*, i.e. those that can hold a pointer to a reference-counted object.
 Registers of type RefCounted or one of its subtypes (e.g. Frame) must be tracked, as well as registers of type Object or Value.
 Registers holding a `byte[]` or `Object[]` are also